MichaelLarocca/blog-michael-jude-larocca/posts/2023/02-23/javascript-how-to-use-the-chuck-norris-api-for-beginners.md

 }
 generateCategoryOptions();
 ```

+---

+*Now, here is where I needed help understanding what was happening when using JavaScript to write HTML.
+You will not see the HTML in your HTML file after using JavaScript to write HTML, but you will see it using your browser's dev tools!*

+---

 **Now, let's tighten up this function by handling errors.
 We will use an if statement and try/catch blocks as we did in the first Chuck Norris Valentine's Day card:**
 ```javascript